bilgino/angularforddd/README.md

 **» Applying cross-cutting concerns**<br/>

 The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
-A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
+A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and the Single Responsibility Principle.
 The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

-## Layered architecture
+## Layered Architecture

 Considering multilayered (4-tier) architectures, the question arises of how to organize layers in SPA applications?
 This question refers to code splitting, communication through layers and demanding business logic from services.
 The multilayered architecture in Domain-Driven Design embraces following layers: